Taye-org/pythonapp/README.md

 ✅ Securely store and use credentials and avoid exposing secrets

 # Project Structure

-cpp
-Copy
-Edit
-.
-├── Dockerfile
+- ├── Dockerfile
-├── Jenkinsfile
+- ├── Jenkinsfile
-├── index.html  (unzipped static web page)
+- ├── index.html
-└── README.md
+- └── README.md
-⚙️ Jenkinsfile Pipeline Stages
+# Jenkinsfile Pipeline Stages
 Build: Create a Docker image from the Dockerfile

 Scan: Use Snyk to identify vulnerabilities in the image